 The number of students in college no longer a factor in the federal eligibility formula:

-Previously, the FAFSA calculated the number of household members attending college into the eligibility calculation, dividing it proportionately to determine federal aid eligibility.
+Prior to 2024/2025, the FAFSA calculated the number of household members attending college into the eligibility calculation, dividing it proportionately to determine federal aid eligibility.
 The application will still ask how many household members are in college, but your answer will not affect federal aid eligibility.
 The State of NJ will still consider it in their eligibility determinations.

 For divorced or separated parents, the parent responsible for providing information on the FAFSA has changed: